fairlearn/fairlearn/docs/user_guide/assessment.rst

     c          0.6   0.75
     d            0      0

-If there are per-sample arguments (suh as sample weights), these can also be provided in a dictionary via the ``sample_params`` argument.:
+If there are per-sample arguments (such as sample weights), these can also be provided in a dictionary via the ``sample_params`` argument.:

 .. doctest:: assessment_metrics